minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 Complete the *updatePositionAndClean* method of StandardRobot to simulate the motion of the robot after a single time-step (as described above in the simulation dynamics).

-    class StandardRobot(Robot):
-        """
-        A StandardRobot is a Robot with the standard movement strategy.
-        At each time-step, a StandardRobot attempts to move in its current direction; when
-        it hits a wall, it chooses a new direction randomly.
-        """

-        def updatePositionAndClean(self):
-            """
-            Simulate the passage of a single time-step.
-            Move the robot to a new position and mark the tile it is on as having been cleaned.
-            """

 ## Problem #3

 In this problem you will write code that runs a complete robot simulation.
 Recall that in each trial, the objective is to determine how many time-steps are on average needed before a specified fraction of the room has been cleaned.
-Implement the following
+Implement the function `runSimulation`.
-function:

-    def runSimulation(num_robots, speed, width, height, min_coverage, num_trials, robot_type):
-        """
-        Runs NUM_TRIALS trials of the simulation and returns the mean number of time-steps needed to clean the fraction MIN_COVERAGE of the room.
-        The simulation is run with NUM_ROBOTS robots of type ROBOT_TYPE, each with
-        speed SPEED, in a room of dimensions WIDTH x HEIGHT.
-        """

 The first six parameters should be self-explanatory.
 For the time being, you should pass in StandardRobot for the robot_type parameter, like so: